JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 8th/group_actvities/command_line_activity.md

 # Command Line Activity
-In groups of 3 or so go through the following steps.
+In groups of 3 or so go through the following steps:

 - Create a new folder from the command line called created_from_the_command_line.
 - Inside the folder create a new file named yo.txt.